mc-imperial/gpuverify/Documentation/developer_guide.rst

      $ make
      $ make install

-   Now add the Mono binaries to your path.
+   Add the Mono binaries to your path.
 You can add this permanently to your ``.bashrc`` or create a ``sourceme.sh`` script to do this automatically::

      $ export PATH=${BUILD_ROOT}/local/bin:$PATH